|Copyright 2002-2018. All Rights Reserved. Eagle Seed Company.

 growing season.
 Beef producers using them for forage would have to balance

-reaching dangerous levels.
-"Depending on soil nutrient level and rainfall
+dangerous levels.
+"Depending on soil nutrient level and rainfall amounts, nitrate

-producers considering or planning to use soybeans as a forage or haylage
+considering or planning to use soybeans as a forage or haylage crop.

 "One Indiana producer is considering a 10-acre test plot for grazing," Atkinson

-put cows on it.
-An Ohio producer is considering using it for hay, and another
+cows on it.
+An Ohio producer is considering using it for hay, and another Kansas

-With Illinois' strong dairy industry, she plans to include dairy cattle in coming
+Illinois' strong dairy industry, she plans to include dairy cattle in coming projects.

-projects.
-She also plans to test planting patterns of forage soybeans and corn
+She also plans to test planting patterns of forage soybeans and corn silage to

 "You want to harvest the beans before the seed gets hard," she says.
 "We